US will resume policy for asylum-seekers to wait in Mexico

 Illegal border crossings fell sharply after Mexico, facing Trump’s threat of higher tariffs, acquiesced in 2019 to the policy’s rapid expansion.
 Asylum-seekers were victims of major violence while waiting in Mexico and faced a slew of legal obstacles, such as access to attorneys and case information.

-Migrants are expected to be returned starting Monday at one border city and soon after in three others.
+Migrants are expected to be returned starting Monday at one border city and soon after in three others, U.S. officials said.
 They are San Diego and Texas crossings in El Paso, Laredo and Brownsville.
 The sequence has yet to be determined.

+The Department of Homeland Security said Thursday that it was acting to comply with a court order but that Secretary Alejandro Mayorkas believes the policy “has endemic flaws, imposed unjustifiable human costs, pulled resources and personnel away from other priority efforts, and failed to address the root causes of irregular migration.”

-Thursday’s announcement follows intense bilateral negotiations between the U.S. and Mexico after U.S. District Judge Matthew Kacsmaryk, a Trump appointee in Amarillo, Texas, ordered the policy be reinstated, subject to Mexico’s participation.
+The dual announcements follow intense discussions between the U.S. and Mexico after U.S. District Judge Matthew Kacsmaryk, a Trump appointee in Amarillo, Texas, ordered the policy be reinstated, subject to Mexico’s participation.

 All migrants subject to the policy will be vaccinated against COVID-19.
 Adults will get the Johnson & Johnson vaccine, which requires only one shot.
 Children who are eligible under U.S. guidelines will get the Pfizer shot, with second shots when they come to the U.S. for their first hearings.

-The U.S. will try to complete cases within 180 days.
+The U.S. will try to complete cases within 180 days, a response to Mexico’s concerns that they will languish.
 The Justice Department is assigning 22 immigration judges to work on these cases exclusively.

 U.S. authorities will ask migrants if they fear being returned to Mexico instead of relying on them to raise concerns unprompted.
-If they express fear, they will be screened and have 24 hours to find an attorney or representative.
+If the migrants express fear, they will be screened and have 24 hours to find an attorney or representative.

 The Biden administration is working to ensure migrants’ safety when they travel to and from court, including within Mexico.
 Migrants returned from Laredo and Brownsville, where Mexican border cities are especially dangerous, will be moved to locations further inside Mexico.